dragonflydb/documentation/docs/managing-dragonfly/flags.md

   If true, Will monitor for new releases on Dragonfly servers once a day.

   `default: true`

-### `--cache_mode`
-  If true, the backend behaves like a cache, by evicting entries when getting close to maxmemory limit

-  `default: false`

 ### `--hz`
   Base frequency at which the server performs other background tasks.
 Warning: not advised to decrease in production.